 Prenatal care focused on the uniqueness of each individual person we serve.

-Prenatal care with our midwives is quite different from the obstetric model of care.
-At Kharis Midwifery a team of dedicated midwives will provide your care.
+Prenatal care with Kharis Midwifery is quite different from the obstetric model of care.
 Your prenatal visits last up to an hour.
-A portion of the visit is community standard pregnancy care: blood pressure, pulse, baby's heartbeat, urine check, measuring your growing belly & lab tests.
+A portion of the visit is community-standard pregnancy care: blood pressure, pulse, baby's heartbeat, urine check, measuring your growing belly, and lab tests.
 The rest of the visit is influenced by your gestation and individual needs.
-We offer the same genetic screening, blood tests, ultrasounds, and newborn procedures as you would be offered when seeing a hospital-based care provider.
+I offer the same genetic screening, blood tests, ultrasounds, and newborn procedures as you would be offered when seeing a hospital-based care provider.

-We believe in informed choice and trust that if we provide our families with the information needed to make decisions, they will choose what is right for them.
-Once you are thirty-two weeks pregnant, our visits increase to twice a month, and at thirty-six weeks, we see you weekly until your baby is born.
-The remainder of our time together at your visits is spent discussing your birth preferences, concerns, fears, joys, pregnancy discomforts (we have support for everything from nausea to hemorrhoids), what to expect from our care, birth supply readiness, etc. Prenatal care is provided by a primary midwife and often an apprentice.
+I believe in informed choice and trust that if I provide your family with the information needed to make decisions, you will choose what is right for your family.
+Once you are twenty-eight weeks pregnant, your visits increase to twice a month, and at thirty-six weeks, I see you weekly until your baby is born.
+The remainder of our time together at your visits is spent discussing your birth preferences, concerns, fears, joys, pregnancy discomforts (there is support for everything from nausea to hemorrhoids), what to expect from our care, birth supply readiness, etc. Prenatal care is provided by a primary midwife and often a midwifery student.

 What to expect at your first prenatal visit: